ludlovian/jsdb/README.md

 `await db.insert(doc|docs)`

 Inserts a new doc or docs.
-Returns the actual stored doc/docs with `_id` if not given.
+Returns the stored doc/docs with `_id` if not given.

 ### .update